 INBRE Research Internships

-Undergraduate and graduate students have numerous opportunities for enhanced biomedical education and research experience.
-Undergraduates at MSU-Bozeman in the biomedical sciences can apply for INBRE Research Internships, which may extend over several semesters or serve students just beginning their research experience.
+Undergraduates at MSU-Bozeman in the biomedical and health sciences can apply for INBRE Research Internships, which may extend over several semesters or serve students just beginning their research experience.
 See Undergraduate Research for more information about the academic year program.

 Summer research experiences are available for both MSU students and students enrolled at institutions located in IDeA Program Western Region states (Montana, Alaska, Hawaii, Idaho, New Mexico, Nevada, and Wyoming).
 Click here for information on the summer program for MSU students.
 Click here if you are interested in the 2015 summer research opportunity for visiting undergraduates.

 INBRE Public Health Internships for MSU-Bozeman Undergraduates

 The INBRE Public Health Internship Program provides undergraduate students from a wide range of academic disciplines exposure to real community health issues, and an understanding of the tools available to investigate and solve these issues.
 Working with a community health agency, interns spend 10 hours a week providing services to the agency and pursuing a focused research project associated with their work.
 Interns gain first-hand experience working to address the health needs of rural and underserved populations through the agencies’ collaborative, community-based approach to health care.
 The internship is a paid internship, for both Fall and Spring semesters, 10 weeks per semester, and is open to enrolled MSU-Bozeman undergraduates only.
 Click here for more information about the INBRE Public Health Internship Program.

 Undergraduates and graduate students may also apply for travel funds if their research abstracts are accepted for poster or podium presentations at regional, national, or international research conferences.
 Applications are not being solicited at this time.
 Check back for availability at a later date.
 See Travel Grants for more information.

 Student Research Organizations